Objective assessment of stiffness in the gastrocnemius muscle in patients with symptomatic Achilles tendons

 Authors: Gafin Morgan, Rhodri Martin, Helen Welch, Lisa Williams, Keith Morris

-Institution(s): Podiatry & Orthopaedics, Cwm Taf Morgannwg University Health Board, Abercynon, UK; Biomedical Sciences, Cardiff Metropolitan University, Cardiff, UK
+Affiliations: Podiatry & Orthopaedics, Cwm Taf Morgannwg University Health Board, Abercynon, UK; Biomedical Sciences, Cardiff Metropolitan University, Cardiff, United Kingdom

 - There was a significant decrease in gastrocnemius muscle tone and dynamic stiffness in the symptomatic Achilles tendon group.